d-oliveros/isomorphine/README.md

 # Isomorphine

 Isomorphine is a webpack loader that lets you access server-side modules in the browser.
-It works by injecting a lightweight and unobtrusive rpc routing layer behind the scenes.
+It works by injecting an rpc routing layer behind the scenes.

 When requiring a server-side entity from the browser, the module is provided as a mirror of the server-side entity.
 This mirror will automatically transport any method call to the server, and resolve the results in the browser seamlessly.
 When accessing a module from the server's execution context, the module is resolved as-is, without any mirroring or routing whatsover.